JohnShiozo/ArchLinux-PS4-Drivers/README.md

 ArchLinux-PS4 drivers

 ## How i install the drivers ?
-If you want to install the drivers using the precompiled files just use ```sudo pacman -U``` in the 'Compiled/' folder for each files.

 If you want to compile and install the drivers just use ```makepkg -si``` in for each folder inside and this will install the drivers.

+## i did not make patches for the PS4 PRO as i dont have one to test however making your own should be simple
-## If you want to compile for PS4pro follow these steps:
+~~## If you want to compile for PS4pro follow these steps:~~

 Edit the PKGBUILD file on mesa-ps4
 On line 31 rename "mesa.patch" to "mesa-ps4pro.patch" without the quotes and save the changes.